Best Snowshoes of 2024/25

 The MSR Lightning Ascent excels in backcountry conditions over the otherwise great MSR Evo Trail (our overall winner; see full review above) because of increased traction and durability.
 The MSR Lightning Ascent is made of aluminum and steel instead of plastic.

 We consider this a “lifetime” snowshoe because although it can be used on flat/firm surfaces for beginners, it also can take you into the steeps and deeps with no problem if you chose to go there someday.
 The steel crampon is incredibly durable.
 These also have the option for the additional MSR Lightning Ascent powder tails (or flotation tails), for deep snow.
-Outside Pursuits (see Sources) notes these powder tails “almost gives you two snowshoes in one.”
 The flotation tails have a simple attachment system such that you can add or remove them without removing your snowshoes.

 Woman in Lightning Ascent snowshoes at Crater Lake